nvuillam/sfdx-essentials/README.md

 # PLUGIN

-Sometimes ...
-Salesforce tools are delivered without the mandatory capabilities allowing the advanced developments of partners and clients to survive.

-Sometimes ...
-Salesforce R&D team shows some understanding, but sometimes ... not at all, even when a new SFDC Platform version prevents to generate a managed package.

-So after the third plugin I needed to create during a few weeks (not for fun, but to allow our managed package to survive!) , I decided to join them on a single plugin: **SFDX Essentials** , and to publish it as open source , by solidarity with fellow victims of savage platform upgrades :)
+Toolbox for Salesforce DX to provide some very helpful additional features to base sfdx commands.

+**SFDX Essentials** commands are focused on DevOps, but not only (cleaning, sources consistency check ...)

+Easy to integrate in a CD/CI process (Jenkins Pipeline,CircleCI...)

-Contributions are welcome, please run **npm run lint:fix** before making a new PR
+Contributions are ery welcome, please run **npm run lint:fix** before making a new PR

-A revamping of the plugin sources to be more typescript oriented has been performed for version 1.0.0.
-Please create an issue if you have any problem

 Command list